lrenault/ddsp-piano/README.md

 python synthesize_midi_file.py <input_midi_file.mid> <output_file.wav>
 ```
 Additional arguments for the inference script include:
+- `--duration`: the maximum duration of the synhthesized file.
+If set to `None`, it will synthesize the whole file.
 - `--piano_model`: the desired model among the 10 piano years learned from the MAESTRO dataset.
 - `--ckpt`: a path to a different checkpoint from the provided weights.